loganbruns/deep-module-arc/Experiments.md

+# v1_4: Add random rotation data augmentation

+- Add random rotation to all images

 # v1_3: Add random flip data augmentation

 - Add random left to right flip to all images
+- Improved across all metrics but peaks at around 14k.

 | Loss | Accuracy | IoU |
 |---------|-------------|-------|